It’s no wonder.

 For example, on AskEustache, I add ads only before an h2, h3, or h4.
 I don’t add ads between paragraph.
 I also have plan to reduce ads or completely remove them when my internal affiliate ad system is ready.

-For now, I am satisfied using Ezoic, one of the best high paying ad networks.
+For now, I am happily using Ezoic, one of the best high paying ad networks.